Students can expect to study 20 hours a week for a total of 200 hours of instruction.

 Class time: "synchronous" learning

 Students will meet online with their classmates and UVic instructors for weekly, 1.25 hour "synchronous" sessions for each section (Reading/Listening + Writing/ Speaking).
 Students will participate in activities specifically designed to support and reinforce the independent lessons they have learned.
 During class time, they will have the opportunity to interact in real time with other students in the course doing activities such as debate and discussion, group and pair work, and other academic speaking assignments.
-These sessions may be recorded in case students miss a session or need to review material covered in a particular class.

 75 minute synchronous sessions will take place at 5:00 pm Victoria time on Tuesdays and Thursdays.